theSYKLO/asahi-linux-dots/README.md

 > [!CAUTION]
 >this repo is created for asahi linux and I don't guarantee it will work on Fedora but you can try it
+> install.sh don't works great as I test it in this date so please see the commands in it and do a manual install till the fix and final install.sh version get released

 ## Setup
 for this you just need to run `install.sh` use the fallowing command to install: <br/>